ryotako/fish-def/README.md

 The differences between `funced` is

-- `def` manages `*.fish` files directly without making temporary files.
+- Manage `*.fish` files directly without making temporary files.
-    - Edited file names are not changed at all times, so you can use undo-history of your editor.
+    - So you can use undo-history of your editor.
-- You can remove the definition files `*.fish` themselves not only the function definitions.
+- Enable to remove a definition file `*.fish` itself not only the function definition.
-- When you edit, list or erase functions, ones installed with plugin managers are ignored.
+- Manage your own functions, ones installed with plugin managers are ignored.
-    - You can make your own function overwriting plugin's with `--force` option.

 ## Usage